Hidden variable model for quantum computation with magic states on qudits of any dimension: Partial characterization of vertices of Lambda

 A similar result holds for odd-prime-dimensional qudits.
 Namely, phase point operators of the form $A_E^\gamma$ define facets of the stabilizer polytope~\cite{CormickGalvaoGottesman2006,VeitchEmerson2012}, or equivalently, by polar duality, $A_E^\gamma$ are vertices of $\Lambda$.
-Here we show that this also holds for any odd-dimensional qudits.
-This is the result of the following theorem: \begin{Theorem} For any number $n$ of qudits of any odd local Hilbert space dimension $d$, the phase space point operators of the form
+Here we show that this holds for qudits with any odd Hilbert space dimension.
+This is the result of the following theorem. \begin{Theorem} For any number $n$ of qudits with any odd Hilbert space dimension $d$, phase space point operators of the form

-are vertices of $\Lambda$. \end{Theorem} Note that the phase point operators of the form eq.~(\ref{eq:oddDPhasePointOperators}) only exist when the local Hilbert space dimension $d$ is odd since noncontextual value assignments on $E$ exist only when $d$ is odd~\cite{OkayRaussendorf2017}.
+where $\gamma:E\longrightarrow\mathbb{Z}_d$ is a noncontextual value assignment for $E$ are vertices of $\Lambda$. \end{Theorem} This theorem provides a partial characterization of the vertices of $\Lambda$ which define the hidden variable model of Theorem~\ref{Theorem:HVMDef}.
+When $n\ge2$, the operators $A_E^\gamma$ are exactly the phase space point operators of Gross' Wigner function for odd-dimensional qudits~\cite{Gross2006,GrossPhD2008,DelfosseRaussendorf2017}, therefore, the standard multi-qudit phase point operators are a subset of the hidden variables of our model (when $n=1$, Gross' phase space point operators still have this form, but there are also other operators with this form~\cite{DelfosseRaussendorf2017}).
+Note that the phase point operators of the form eq.~\eqref{eq:oddDPhasePointOperators} only exist when the qudit Hilbert space dimension $d$ is odd since noncontextual value assignments on $E$ exist only when $d$ is odd~\cite{OkayRaussendorf2017}.
+In the case of qubits, some additional classes of vertices have been characterized~\cite{OkayRaussendorf2017}, but the vertices with the simplest description are the cnc type vertices of eq.~\eqref{eq:CncPhasePointOperator}.

-The proof of this statement requires the following lemma.
+The proof of Theorem~\ref{Theorem:CNCVertices} requires the following lemma.

 \begin{Lemma} For any vertex $A_\alpha$ of $\Lambda$ and any Pauli operator $T_a$, $|\Tr(T_aA_\alpha)|\le1$. \end{Lemma}